-The Health and Physical Education curriculum provides opportunities for students to develop, enhance and exhibit attitudes and values that promote a healthy lifestyle.
+In Year 10, the Health and Physical Education curriculum provides opportunities for students to develop, enhance and exhibit attitudes and values that promote a healthy lifestyle.
+The content provides students with the opportunity to focus on issues that affect the wider community and see themselves as active participants in their society and the world.